madebykind/madebykind-v3/content/work/garden-organic.md

   src_2="images/work-garden-organic-phone-3.jpg" alt_2="An article from Garden Organic on a mobile screen.
 The mobile is placed in a wooden box of potatoes" src_3="images/work-garden-organic-phone.jpg" alt_3="The Garden Organic website on a mobile screen.
 The mobile is on a garden table, with seedlings behind" >}}

-{{< figure wrapperclass="" src="work-garden-organic-laptop-jess-seth.jpg" alt="Over the shoulder view of a man and a woman looking at the Garden Organic website on a laptop" >}}
+{{< figure wrapperclass="pb-10 lg:pb-20 xl:pb-30" src="work-garden-organic-laptop-jess-seth.jpg" alt="Over the shoulder view of a man and a woman looking at the Garden Organic website on a laptop" >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">